Laws of the Constitution of Selangor 1959: Part 2 - The Machinery of Government

 This chapter contains five articles; article 92 to 96.
-Article 92 provides that there shall be no impartial treatment against any state employees regardless of their races.
+Article 92 provides that there shall be impartial treatment towards any state employees regardless of their races.
 Article 93 describes the state mottos, emblems and flags.
 Article 94 and 95 pertains to the interpretation of the constitution.

 Article 96 - The Royal Prerogatives, provides that the Constitution shall not affect the prerogatives, powers and jurisdiction of the Sultan.